Indiana License #HI00500083 ASHI Certified Inspector #207869 Inspector by Review GLC Chapter ASHI

 78) Significant amounts of debris, dirt and/or dust are visible in one or more sections of supply and/or return air ducts.
 This can be a health hazard, especially for those with allergies or respiratory problems.
 The Environmental Protection Association (EPA) recommends considering having ducts professionally cleaned when "ducts are clogged with excessive amounts of dust and debris and/or particles are actually released into the home from your supply registers".
 At a minimum, the visible debris should be thoroughly cleaned.
 Recommend having a qualified contractor clean the ducts.
 For more information on duct cleaning in relation to indoor air quality, visit: http://www.epa.gov/iaq/pubs/airduct.html

 79) The connection of the flue pipe to the chimney is loose and should be secured with mortar to reduce exhaust gases escaping back into living area.
+This was noticed in east end of crawl space.

 80) The furnace was shut off at the time of the inspection.
 I did not attempt to test the furnace due to the storage items too close to the front of the system.
 I could not fully open the door to evaluate during a test firing.
+Recommend this unit be serviced and evaluated by a licensed HVAC company to evaluate condition prior to closing.

 81) Grey duct tape has been used to seal furnace duct connections.
 This type of tape is good for everything except ducts and will become brittle over time and fall off.
 Recommend replacing with Heat approved duct tape that won't dry out and fall off.